Last Updated on May 13, 2022 by David

 Personal Auto Insurance and Car Rental Loss of Use

-Most major insurers cover rental car collision damage but not Loss of Use.
+Most major insurers cover rental car collision damage but not Loss of Use, the 13News investigation found.
 Call your insurance company and double check rather than assuming you are covered.

 Credit Cards and Car Rental Loss of Use